radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 # USB Midi HID User Manual

-This user manual uses Linux examples with Grandorgue.
-For other instruments and Operating Systems similar commands will exist.
+This user manual uses Linux OS examples with Grandorgue.
+For other Operating Systems and Applications similar commands will exist.

-The manual assumes that you have programed the flash in the STM32 Bluepill using the instructions in README.md.
+The user manual assumes that you have programed the flash in the STM32 Bluepill using the instructions in [README.md](https://github.com/radionerd/VirtualPipeOrgan/blob/main/MidiFirmware/README.md)

 ## Features
 - Hosted on the Arm Cortex-M3 CPU STM32F103C8T6 Bluepill, a ~$2 US development board